lensesio/stream-reactor/kafka-connect-cassandra/docs/index.rst

 We can reuse the 3 records inserted into Cassandra earlier but lets clean out the target Kafka topic.

-.note::You must delete.topics.enable in etc/kafka/server.properties and
-shutdown any consumers of this topic for this to take effect.
+.. note:: You must delete.topics.enable in etc/kafka/server.properties and shutdown any consumers of this topic for this to take effect.

 .. code:: bash